Iowa lawmakers and farmers ask for change with waivers to small oil refineries

 "They`re saying that there's a hardship. but these are big oil companies that are getting it and there's absolutely no transparency to the process, so that`s part of the problem," Reynolds said.

-Maxwell invited Governor Reynolds and Scott County officals to Cinnamon Ridge Farms to discuss problems in agriculture.
+Maxwell invited Governor Reynolds and Scott County officials to Cinnamon Ridge Farms to discuss problems in agriculture.

 "We need Administrator Wheeler, if he’s gonna allow 31 exemptions to the blend requirements, then we need to see some transparency in the process," Reynolds said.
 "This is supposed to be hardship cases and we don’t believe that is the case.
 We believe that these are big oil refineries that are making money while farmers are struggling right now, especially with the trade disruption that we are seeing and with the flooding that we’ve experienced this year."

-Governor Reynolds sent a letter to The EPA, inviting them to Iowa to see the impact of the E15 exemption firsthand.
+Governor Reynolds, along with Secretary of Agriculture Mike Naig, sent a letter to The EPA, inviting them to Iowa to see the impact of the E15 exemption firsthand.